 - About 26 CzechMates beads in opaque green luster (A)

 - About 54 size 11/0 Miyuki round seed beads in crystal color-lined beige; I.D.
 110401 (B)

 - About 54 Toho short (3mm) magatamas in Hybrid frosted opal apollo (C)

 - One faceted 6mm by 8mm Chinese crystal rondelle in amethyst (D)

 The bold capital letters above are the bead key for this pattern.

-Resources: I ordered my CzechMates from BelloModo.
-I purchased my round seed beads from U Bead It.
-The opal apollo magatamas can be harder to find (I purchased mine wholesale).
+Resources: We ordered our CzechMates from BelloModo.
+We purchased our round seed beads from U Bead It.
+The opal apollo magatamas can be harder to find (We purchased mine wholesale).
 You might check Etsy or select a different color from BelloModo.
 Look for Chinese crystal beads on Etsy or Antie's Beads.

 02 of 17

 Start Stringing the CzechMate Bracelet